 To amend title VI of the Federal Food, Drug, and Cosmetic Act to ensure the safe use of cosmetics, and for other purposes (H.R.2359)

 Many chemical ingredients found in cosmetics products are endocrine disruptors linked to breast cancer.
 Currently the FDA has no authority to require safety testing of cosmetics ingredients or require that companies list all ingredients on the label.
 Did you know the ingredient ‘fragrance’ can include hundreds of unnamed and untested chemicals?
 Right now, all regulation is conducted by the Cosmetics Industry Review (CIR) panel run by the cosmetics industry’s trade association.
-Essentially, the industry is policing itself!
+Essentially, the industry is policing itself.
 We must stop this ‘safe until proven otherwise’ cosmetics policy.
-The Safe Cosmetics Act of 2013 would give the FDA the authority it needs to require health safety assessments on ingredients before they have a chance to impact our health.